Punchball: Popular culture

 A 2010 PBS documentary, New York Street Games, includes punchball.

 In season 10, episode 7 of Curb Your Enthusiasm, Larry David states that he played punchball after grieving the death of his pet turtle.

+Reception

+Baseball Hall of Famers Sandy Koufax and Yogi Berra played it growing up, as did sports team owner Jerry Reinsdorf, Senator Bernie Sanders, and former US Secretary of State and general Colin Powell.
+Major league outfielder Rocky Colavito recalled playing punchball, also saying that they used to play this game for money.
+It was also a pastime of football announcer Al Michaels, who often played with former Chicago Bears quarterback Sid Luckman.